 In Florida, fraud crimes are serious offenses.
-Some fraud charges in Florida are misdemeanors, while others are more serious felony crimes.
-If you have been charged with any fraud-related charge in West Palm Beach, call an experienced criminal attorney.
-Most fraud charges are financial crimes, also known as white collar crimes.
-State law allows prosecutors to aggressively pursue white-collar cases.
+Some of these types of charges are misdemeanors, while others are more serious felony crimes.
+If you have been charged with any financial offense, call an experienced criminal attorney.
+Most fraud charges are financial crimes, also known as white-collar crimes.
+State law allows prosecutors to aggressively pursue these cases.

 Often, those convicted of these crimes may be required to pay restitution and other fines, in addition to potential jail time.
 This means that a conviction for fraud can be quite costly.
-To discuss your case in more, contact a West Palm Beach fraud lawyer.
+To discuss your case in more detail, contact a West Palm Beach fraud lawyer.

 Fraud Charges in Florida

 All fraud crimes essentially arise from committing theft by deception.
-White collar crimes such as fraud are generally non-violent; however, they are still considered serious offenses in Florida.
+White-collar crimes such as fraud are generally non-violent; however, they are still considered serious offenses.
 State law defines many different fraud charges, including:

 - Auto dealership fraud